apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 Validity   Values
 ```

 In Parquet the validity information is also stored separately from the values, however, instead of being encoded as a validity bitmask it is encoded as a list of 16-bit integers called definition levels.
-These will be expanded upon later, but for now a definition level of 1 indicates a valid value, and 0 a null value.
+These will be expanded upon in the next post, but for now a definition level of 1 indicates a valid value, and 0 a null value.
 Unlike arrow, nulls are not encoded in the list of values

 ```text
 ┌─────┐    ┌─────┐